 “When you open up your home, you develop a deeper bond with your guests.
 When they’re invited into your space, they get to know you better,” Samuels says.

 Plus, you can be as creative as you want.
 If you want to transform your backyard into a circus, there’s no one saying: “Sorry.
-We don’t allow circuses.”
-You can attach decorations to the walls, the ceiling and adorn the yard, and set up whenever you want.
+We don’t allow actual circuses.”
+You can attach birthday decorations to the walls, the ceiling and adorn the yard, and set up whenever you want.

-But…you’ll play a leading role in the making it all happen
+You’ll play a leading role

+To pull-off a DIY child’s birthday party, you’ll need to roll up your sleeves.
+There will be countless details to attend to.
 “A host is responsible for the experience, which is everything from how your house is decorated to making sure the buns come before the hot dogs on the buffet line,” says Holly Stiel, the owner of ThankYouVeryMuchInc, a hospitality consultancy.

-There are countless details to attend to pull it all off.
 But the personal payoff can be priceless, especially when you see your child and everyone having so much fun as a result of your efforts, creativity, time, resourcefulness and heart.

 “When I plan my own parties and I hear guests say, ‘Wow, did you see that?’ or ‘Oh my gosh.
 That was delicious,’” I get goosebumps,” Samuels says.